 If you venture south of Route 9, head toward the Charles River Country Club neighborhood; typically, there's a house on the corner of Country Club and Rosalie where the decorations are over the top.
 On the west side of Newton, the lovely, flat streets of Waban are a magnet for Halloween revelers.

 Homes in Greater Boston put on a show for trick-or-treat fun!
 Halloween in Malden photo by Greg Cook

 Bainbridge is maybe best known for its spectacular December holiday lights, but the street's residents really do it up for Halloween, too.
 Look for intense light displays and haunted decor between 25 and 50 Bainbridge Street.
 For pre-evening fun, hit the annual Malden Chamber of Commerce Trick or Treat event on Pleasant Street.
 Start at City Hall and pick up the official Trick or Treat Treasure Map that will lead kids around the square.

 Minot Beach – Scituate

 Trick or treat, oceanside?
 If the weather's right, why not?
 Scituate closes part of Front Street to traffic on Halloween evening so kids (and always, some elaborately costumed pets) can collect candy around the harbor.
-Trick or treat afterward in the Minot neighborhood, where the decor and treats are known to be special.
+Trick or treat afterward in the Minot neighborhood, where the decor and treats are known to be remarkable.

 Haunted Happenings – Salem

-And of course, what's Halloween without a mention of this historic town to the north of Boston.
+And of course, what's Halloween without a mention of this historic town to the north of Boston?
 The 17th Century witch trials continue to be a fascination to this day and inspire the annual Haunted Happenings month-long festival in Salem, which includes Wicked Wednesdays just for kids.